corefunctiondev/n4g-1000/replit.md

 - June 14, 2025.
 Completely restructured page components to display only authentic Supabase content without any fallback text or mock data
 - June 14, 2025.
 Updated email to n4gsounds@gmail.com and added animated building blocks for "Under Development..." sections with colorful floating animations and progress indicators
 - June 14, 2025.
 Added releases section content with TUTTO PASSA album information and N4G-1000 reference for playing songs
+- June 14, 2025.
+Updated home page hero content to "New York Based" with authentic description about Kosovo producers bringing their sound to New York

 ## User Preferences